xikangzhang/McRSIM/README.md

 ## RSL60: extended benchmark data set
 This is an extension of the RSL12 data set.
 We provide this to the community as a larger benchmark for multi-camera motion segmentation problem.
 It can be downloaded at http://robustsystems.coe.neu.edu/?q=content/publications.

-The results of RSL60 with the same protocol of the paper is shown in the following table.
+The results of RSL60 with the same protocol of the paper are shown in the following table.
 To reproduce the results, please replace "RSL12" with "RSL60" in testBenchmark2.m.

 ![Alt](https://github.com/xikangzhang/McRSIM/blob/master/readme/TableRSL60.png)